Advice

 Colleges look very closely at what courses you take and how well you do in those courses.
 This is because they know that a student’s high school grade point average (GPA) is a strong predictor of success and persistence in college.

-Staying competitive for a wide range of colleges means most high school students will take math, science, English, history/social science and a foreign language each year.
+Staying competitive for a wide range of colleges means most high school students will take math, science, English, history/social science and a foreign language each year – the five core academic subject areas.

-As spring approaches, you usually have only a short window of time to review and select the courses you want to take in the next school year.
+While it can vary a bit by school, you usually have only a short window of time to review and select the courses you want to take in the next school year.
+Most often, course selection takes place in February, but it can be earlier, so don’t get caught off guard.

 Start thinking early about what to take.
 You need time to consider your full range of options and to think about what course progression makes sense given your strengths, interests, and future dreams.

 Do I take Environmental Science or Biology?
-Calculus or Statistics?
+AP Calculus or AP Statistics?
 A fourth year of language or a new elective?
+How many AP or IB courses are enough for me?

 The decision on what courses to take requires balancing the need to meet future pragmatic requirements with what will fire your passions and inspire you toward intellectual and personal discovery.